wkerneck/CaseStudy2/README.md

 - Give a conclusion of your analysis as far as forecasting exports for Chulwalar

-- For this project, we will be forecasting the "RedEtel" flower exports for Chulwalar.
+- For this project, we will be forecasting the "<font color="red">RedEtel</font>" flower exports for Chulwalar.

 ****************************